dart-lang/dart-pad/README.md

 A simple DartPad example of how to use the library is here: https://dartpad.dartlang.org/2a7fd9328e0a567ee79b

+## Project status

+The services APIs are running and available to use.
+Please give it a try!
+We may still ammend them from time to time in a way that causes breaking changes.
+If you would like to make sure we discuss this with you first, please get in touch to let us know.

 ## The API

 The discovery doc for the server's REST API is available here: